-This section describes the requirements for Program Participants, both primary producers and secondary producers, in the United States or Canada seeking use of the SFI Certified Sourcing on-product label.
-Primary or secondary producers with operations outside of the United States and Canada should refer to Part 4 of this Appendix.
+This section describes the requirements for Certified Organizations, both primary producers and secondary producers, in the United States or Canada sourcing SFI Certified Sourcing inputs to make an SFI Certified Sourcing claim. .
+Primary or secondary producers with operations outside of the United States and Canada should refer to Part 4 of this Standard .

+Certified Organizations with a valid SFI Chain-of-Custody certificate may use their chain-of-custody procedures to account for SFI Certified Sourcing content and apply the SFI Certified Sourcing label.

+A secondary producer must meet all the requirements in the SFI Certified Sourcing Standard to use the SFI Certified Sourcing Label, provided they do not also hold a SFI Chain of Custody certificates.
+This includes Part 7.
+Due Diligence System to Avoid Controversial Sources and Part 8.
+Minimum Management System.

 1.2 Purpose:

-The purpose of this section is to describe the requirements Program Participants and secondary producers must meet in order to use the SFI on-product label.
+The purpose of this section is to describe the requirements Certified Organizations must meet in order to manufacturer product with a SFI Certified Sourcing claim.

 1.3 Label: